Residents rally to save trees along the Erie Canal

 So why does the state want to cut them down?

-“Primary concern they have is safety, and the major concern is they want to be able to see the entire embankment,” said Ginny Maier, co-founder of Stop The Canal Clear-Cut.
+“Primary concern they have is safety, and the major concern is they want to be able to see the entire embankment,” Ginny Maier, co-founder of Stop The Canal Clear-Cut said.
 “They’re also operating on a theory that trees weaken the embankment slopes and make the embankment fail.”
-Maier says they lack enough evidence to support this.

-“We stopped them because they had not completed their environmental review process before they got to Brighton,” said Maier.
+“We stopped them because they had not completed their environmental review process before they got to Brighton,” Maier said.

 News 8 couldn’t reach the Canal Corporation Sunday, but a statement from 2018 says the following: